wnoveno/node-test/README.md

 4. Access the app on the browser at `127.0.0.1:3000`

 ## Question 1
-1. First solution at `/`
+1. solution at `/`
    * Used express for routing and managing requests
    * Used bootstrap for styling
    * Used datatable for sorting
    * Used rss-parser
+   * Used mustache for basic template rendering

 ## Question 2
  File is at `src/validate.js`

- enter CLI
+ if docker

 `docker-compose exec web sh`

+`node src/validate.js`

+ if local

 `node src/validate.js`